getsolus/help-center-docs/docs/packaging/prepare-for-packaging.md

 ## Setting up a GitHub account and Git

 The Solus source repositories for the package repository currently reside on [github.com/getsolus/packages](https://github.com/getsolus/packages).
 You will need a GitHub account to submit patches and file issues.
 You can create a GitHub account [here](https://github.com/signup).
-Note that you will also need to set up [2FA](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa) (two factor authentication) for your account.
+Note that you will also need to set up [2FA](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa) (two-factor authentication) for your account.

 ### Configure `github-cli`.

 Once you have a GitHub account, you need to configure `github-cli` to work with it.
 At minimum, you need to run `gh auth login`.
-Have your GitHub credentials and 2FA (two factor authentication) mechanism at hand.
+Have your GitHub credentials and 2FA (two-factor authentication) mechanism at hand.

 See the [GitHub CLI quickstart](https://docs.github.com/en/github-cli/github-cli/quickstart) for some common uses of the tool.